-In 2021, the ICRME received a 3-year grant from the John Templeton Foundation to conduct human post-mortem tissue conatus research.
+In 2021, the ICRME received a 3-year grant from the John Templeton Foundation on the topic of human post-mortem tissue conatus.
 Led by Chandan K. Sen, PhD, director of the Indiana Center for Regenerative Medicine and Engineering, research findings could help inform future biomedical research that recognizes death as a biological variable as well as a pathway to future clinical care that supports enhanced tissue survival, that may have implications for transplant recipients, forensic science and other clinical areas.

 The Indiana Center for Regenerative Medicine and Engineering recently hosted an event near Washington, D.C., to share its progress in post-mortem conatus life research, which included top subject matter experts in the field and representatives from the National Institutes of Health (NIH).
 The event was held on Nov.
 18.

 The ICRME will host a future event in Indianapolis, Ind., in 2023.

 Exploring cellular and tissue death after human death at IU

 For centuries, scientists, psychologists, philosophers, and ethicists alike have been fascinated by the concept of life after death and sought to better understand what happens to human tissues, composed of an ever-changing flux of trillions of cells, after human death.
 Today, a new generation of thought leaders remain captivated and want to better understand the biological metamorphosis and are asking whether certain cells live on after human death.

 Study of cell death in cancer has helped inform investigators about how cells proliferate and die as well as how they can be disguised to prevent further disease, and they continue to offer more clues to the nature of cells.